CIS-5660-Fall-2024/hw04-stylization/README.md

 Turntable render located at https://github.com/jeff-mostyn/hw04-stylization/blob/main/Renders/CrayonStylization.m4v

+Updated turntable render as of 11/7/2024 can be found on [YouTube](https://www.youtube.com/watch?v=Mvyy41NYnyI)

 ## Credits

 - Concept art - I unfortunately could not trace down the artist who originally made the concept art I chose.
 Despite reverse-image-searching it, many of the oldest sources would not load.
 The image itself has been reposted around the internet since at least 2017 or so.